 How Spotify Family Plan Works: Basic vs Premium

-By Adam Gorden Updated on July 18, 2025
+By Adam Gorden Updated on April 22, 2026

 spotify family plan

 Spotify has a lot of different plans, and with the recent price increase, picking the right one is more important than ever.
 If you're using the Individual plan in the U.S., you've probably noticed it costs more now.
 And if you're sharing your account with someone else, it might be time to switch to a Duo or Family plan.
 Even better, there's now a new option called Basic, available for individuals, couples, and families.
-It gives you most of the Premium features but removes audiobook access—so you can save a bit if you don't need it.
+It gives you most of the Premium features but removes audiobook access - so you can save a bit if you don't need it.

 Not sure if Spotify Family is right for you?
 This post will walk you through what it is, how to set it up, how to invite family members, and how to manage everything.
 Let's take a look.